noxiryma/pp2_js_rpsls/README.md

 ### End Game

 The game runs for a number of 5 rounds.
 The winner is declared using a result variable in Javascript which displays to the user one of three statements based on the result of the scores of the 5 rounds.
-To prevent the user from being able to play the game any further than 5 rounds I used display and getElementById in Javascript in the endGame function to remove the game buttons from the page.
-This makes the game result and reset game button display clearly to the user.
+To prevent the user from being able to play the game any further than 5 rounds, I used display and getElementById in Javascript in the endGame function.
+This removes the game buttons from the page.
+This also makes the game result and reset game button display clearly to the user encouraging them to reset the game and play again.

 ![End Game Function](assets/images/readme_images/endGame_function.webp)